nicopap/cuicui_layout/design_docs/template_syntax.md

 Also, we'd like to be able to substitute individual names with several token (TokenTree rule), so splitting on comma would be good.

-Also, with the `|` syntax, it becomes a bit. strange that two sides of the pipe inside parenthesis has different ways of splitting arguments (commas on the left and spaces on the right)
+Also, with the `|` syntax, it becomes a bit strange that two sides of the pipe inside parenthesis has different ways of splitting arguments (commas on the left and spaces on the right)